Engine Build Specifications

 Engine Build Articles

-With all the modifications and upgrades complete on the engine block it was time to get rid of that horrible looking outer surface and give it a fresh coat of paint.
+Painting the cast iron engine block will protect it from rust.
+With all the modifications, preparations and upgrades complete on the engine block it was time to get rid of that horrible looking outer surface and give it a fresh coat of paint.

-The next step in our Datsun Engine build series is to clean out all the old rust, grinding dust, grease, oil and grime that has built up from the previous work.
+The next step in our Datsun Engine build series to clean out all the old rust, grinding dust, grease, oil and grime that has built up from the previous work.
+We spray the block down with degreaser multiple times.
+Scrub the block surface, water and oil passage and then hose it down.

+We return to the Datsun Engine build.
 With the block back from the machine shop it is time to clean off all the old rust and paint.
+We use a combination of sand papers, flap wheels and brushes.
+As we remove material we vacuum up the dust and rust getting the block ready for cleaning.